FeelingFun/sxtools/README.md

 * preferences json file in a user-selected location
 * palettes json file in a user-selected location
 * sxCreaseSet0-4
-* sxVertexBakeSet (when occlusion is baked)
+* sxVertexBakeSet (when occlusion is baked with Mental Ray)
 * Maya OptionVars starting with ‘SXTools’
 * defaultSXDirectionalLight, defaultSXAmbientLight
 * ‘SXRamp’ and ‘SXAlphaRamp’ ramp nodes for Gradient Tool
+* ‘SXCreaseRamp’ ramp node for Crease Tool edge auto-selector
-* ‘SXShader’ , ‘SXExportShader’ and ‘SXPBShader’ materials with their respective shading groups
+* ‘SXShader’ , ‘SXExportShader’, ‘SXExportOverlayShader’ and ‘SXPBShader’ materials with their respective shading groups
-* primVars in the shape node of very edited object
+* primVars in the shape node of every edited object
+* primVars in the transform nodes of objects with export flags
 * multiple color sets per every edited object

 To remove all optionVars created by SX Tools: